-All rights necessary to access the Order Land and adjoining land for the purposes of constructing, commissioning and decommissioning the pipeline and associated infrastructure and/or the establishment, use and removal of works compounds, and carrying out de-watering and drainage works and installing, altering or reinstating land drainage systems, with or without vehicles, plant, machinery, apparatus, equipment, materials and personnel, including to: a) access the Order Land and adjoining land to use horizontal directional drilling, where appropriate, for the installation of the cables; b) carry out works to facilitate such access including to construct, lay down, use and remove access roads including any necessary temporary bridging, culverting or diversion of water courses and drains, modifying road verges and junctions and installing, using, altering, diverting, and removing services and utilities; c) fell, trim or lop trees, shrubs, hedges and bushes and to clear and remove any and all vegetation which may damage, obstruct or interfere with the exercise of these Temporary Access Rights; prevent and remove any works or use of the land which may interfere with or obstruct such access or the exercise of the Temporary Access Rights; e) make good any damage caused in connection with the exercise of these Temporary Access Rights; and carry out any activities ancillary or incidental thereto.
-Temporary All rights necessary to access the adjacent caravan park including to: Caravan Park a) carry out works to facilitate such access including to construct, lay Access Rights down, use and remove access roads including any necessary temporary bridging, culverting or diversion of water courses and drains, modifying road verges and junctions and installing, using, altering, diverting, and removing services and utilities; b) fell, trim or lop trees, shrubs, hedges and bushes and to clear and remove any and all vegetation which may damage, obstruct or interfere with the exercise of these Temporary Caravan Park Access Rights; prevent and remove any works or use of the land which may interfere with or obstruct such access or the exercise of the Temporary Caravan Park Access Rights; d) make good any damage caused in connection with the exercise of these Temporary Caravan Access Rights; and carry out any activities ancillary or incidental thereto.
+All rights necessary to access the Order Land and adjoining land for the purposes of constructing, commissioning and decommissioning the pipeline and associated infrastructure and/or the establishment, use and removal of works compounds, and carrying out de-watering and drainage works and installing, altering or reinstating land drainage systems, with or without vehicles, plant, machinery, apparatus, equipment, materials and personnel, including to: a) access the Order Land and adjoining land to use horizontal directional drilling, where appropriate, for the installation of the cables; b) carry out works to facilitate such access including to construct, lay down, use and remove access roads including any necessary temporary bridging, culverting or diversion of water courses and drains, modifying road verges and junctions and installing, using, altering, diverting, and removing services and utilities; c) fell, trim or lop trees, shrubs, hedges and bushes and to clear and remove any and all vegetation which may damage, obstruct or interfere with the exercise of these Temporary Access Rights; d) prevent and remove any works or use of the land which may interfere with or obstruct such access or the exercise of the Temporary Access Rights: e) make good any damage caused in connection with the exercise of these Temporary Access Rights; and carry out any activities ancillary or incidental thereto.
+All rights necessary to access the adjacent caravan park including to: Temporary Caravan Park a) carry out works to facilitate such access including to construct, lay Access Rights down, use and remove access roads including any necessary temporary bridging, culverting or diversion of water courses and drains, modifying road verges and junctions and installing, using, altering, diverting, and removing services and utilities; b) fell, trim or lop trees, shrubs, hedges and bushes and to clear and e) carry out any activities ancillary or incidental thereto.